 Students enrolled in graduate programs offered via distance education and requiring a thesis or dissertation must meet established research requirements as stated in the Mississippi State University Graduate School Catalog.
 Should the student request, or be required, to conduct research at an off-site research facility, appropriate certification must be completed prior to beginning the research process.
-Details can be found in the Distance Certification subsection (http://catalog.msstate.edu/graduate/academic-policies/academic-requirements/#distancecertificationtext) of the Academic Requirements section of this catalog.
+Details can be found in the Distance Certification subsection (p.
+4) of the Academic Requirements section of this catalog.